maxmilton/MaxMilton.com-Old-v3/README.md

 * Post title (h1): Title Case
 * Post sub headings (h2–h6): Sentence case
 * Common words: ecommerse, ebook, internet, website
-* Use em dashes without spaces either side---except in headings
+* Use em dashes without spaces either side—except in headings
 * Use **bold** or _italic_, but not **_together_**
 * Posts must have a unique description and one or more topic tags
 * Each image must have an alt title